typefacedesign/document-driven-typedesign/ux/userjourneys.md

 * Chris wants to select 1 Font Family to Test
 * Chris clicks on the Font Family
+	* Chris can also click on the "Menu" dropdown and kick on the "Select Family" button
 * Chris sees the Font Family is selected
 * The "Test" button is now enabled

 ### Selecting 2 Font Families

 * Chris wants to select 2 Font Families to Test
-* Chris selects 2 Font Families
+* Chris selects 2 Font Families (see above)
 * Chris sees each Font Family is selected
 * The "Test" button is now disabled
 * The "Compare" button is now enabled